 - The context and content of your QR code should be clear.
 For example, the user should know what they’d get when they scan the QR code.
 For example, if you’re promising them a guide, ensure the QR code is linked with the same.
 It shouldn’t bring the user to a page on your website where they need to search for that guide.

 - Keep in mind the QR code proportion.
 For example, scanning will become easier if you distort the ratio slightly.

 - Don’t confuse your audience by having multiple QR codes on one product.
 Ideally, one should be more than enough.

 - Track the number of scans, demographics, and other useful data for your QR codes.
-You are missing out on key information if you don’t track this data.
+You are missing key information if you don’t track this data.

-To get started with QR codes, you can inculcate them with your direct mail campaigns to bring that traffic online or to generate awareness about your brand.
+To get started with QR codes, you can incorporate them into your direct mail campaigns to bring that traffic online or generate brand awareness.
 With Postalytics, you can combine the power of direct mail with QR codes on one single platform and improve conversions and revenue.